SimbongeN/todolist_app/README.md

-# Todolist App
+#OnTrack [Todolist App]

 ## Overview

-**Todolist App** is a desktop application designed to help users manage their tasks efficiently.
+**OnTrack** is a todolist App that is a desktop application designed to help users manage their tasks efficiently.
 The application allows users to organize their to-do list based on due dates, providing a straightforward solution for task management on the desktop platform.

 ## Features